 A popular sweet you can find on the streets of Delhi is jalebi, a deep-fried dough that’s formed in a circular pattern, topped with a sugary glaze, and served with a thick, milky sauce.
 It’s incredibly fatty and loaded with sugar, but that’s what makes it so good!

 Kababs is the collective term for various cooked meat dishes from the Middle East that are now popular around the world.
 Some of Delhi’s best kababs can be found at Qureshi Kabab Corner, where they offer minced chicken, mutton, and buffalo varieties that are tender, rich in spices and full of incredible flavor.
+The quality of kababs here is on par with what I tasted on the streets of Lahore in Pakistan.

 Check out the Top 10 Things to See and Do in Delhi, India